chronologic/ethereum-alarm-clock/docs/claiming.rst

 well as having paid the gas costs for his execution transaction that was rejected.
 Suppose that the gas cost Bob has now incurred are 25 wei.

-In this situation we could assume that Alice and bob have a roughly 50% chance of successfully executing any given transaction request, but since 50% of their attempts end up costing them money, their overall profits are being reduced by each failed attempt.
+In this situation we could assume that Alice and Bob have a roughly 50% chance of successfully executing any given transaction request, but since 50% of their attempts end up costing them money, their overall profits are being reduced by each failed attempt.